finale-lua/pdk-framework-docs/finaleplugin_properties.md

 ```lua
 finaleplugin.Debug = true
 ```
-Default is the script's "Enable Debug" setting in the _RGP Lua_ configuration dialog.
+Default is the script's “Enable Debug” setting in the _RGP Lua_ configuration dialog.

 #### HandlesUndo\* (boolean)